Property fraud cases triples

 Any investment property sold in an auction should have as many documents regarding the lease or tenancy as possible.

-In rare cases you might have a lot with a tenancy that commenced before 28th of February 1997 and no further tenure was granted to the tenant.
+In rare cases you might have a lot with a tenancy that commenced before the 28th of February 1997, and no further tenure was granted to the tenant.

-If such a scenario presented itself and a section 20 notice was missing from the legal pack, you could potentially lose money should your solicitor/licensed conveyancer fail to pick this up.
+Suppose such a scenario presented itself and a section 20 notice was missing from the legal pack.
+In that case, you could potentially lose money should your solicitor/licensed conveyancer fail to pick this up.

-HM land registry introduced changes to its procedure which has helped reduced property fraud.
+HM land registry introduced changes to its procedure which has helped reduce property fraud.

-However, we have seen in the last 4 years, alarming cases of property fraud where the sellers have specifically used property auction houses as the platform to commit fraud.
+However, in the last 4 years alarming cases of property fraud where the sellers have specifically used property auction houses as the platform to commit fraud.

-As stated above, the legal provided by the seller is what it is, you can choose to buy or walk away.
-Most solicitors would give a green light and advise their client all is well, and to bid on the day of the auction should they wish.
+As stated above, the legal provided by the seller is what it is; you can choose to buy or walk away.
+Most solicitors would give a green light and advise their client that all is well and to bid on the day of the auction should they wish.

-I have been investing in property for 35 years and have bought many properties from various auction houses.
+I have invested in property for 35 years and bought many properties from auction houses.
 I have been doing conveyancing for equally the same period.

-Even with my experience, I could have been a victim to these frauds, had it not been for some of these other victims coming to me for legal help.
+Even with my experience, I could have been a victim of these frauds had it not been for some of these other victims coming to me for legal help.

 I am dealing with a case where a property was sold through a property auction, and our member bought it.
 Paid a deposit of £60,000 being 10% of the total purchase price of £600,000.

-Upon exchange, the property should not have been sold to someone else, but it happened.
+The property should not have been sold to someone else upon exchange, but it happened.

 The seller then refused to refund our member the £60,000.
 The case two years on has not even reached the trial stage.

-Another case we are dealing with is a property that was sold through the auction.
-The seller did not own the property that he sold, nevertheless pocketed close £800,000.
+Another case we are dealing with is a property sold through auction.
+The seller did not own the property he sold; nevertheless, he pocketed close £800,000.

 This case sadly involves a solicitor that is not squeaky clean.
 Again, this case is still alive and kicking in our courts.

-It is frightening to think this is even possible, I have never heard of such cases before, but recently they seem to be on the increase.
+It is frightening to think this is even possible, I have never heard of such cases before, but they seem to be on the increase recently.

-As I have said, even I could have easily fallen as a victim to one of these scams.
+As I have said, even I could have easily fallen victim to one of these scams.

 Is it safe to buy from a property auction?

-To understand how these scams work, (I have the intention of putting these in print), we can make a simple checklist to reduce or eliminate the risk.
+To understand how these scams work (I intend to put these in print), we can make a simple checklist to reduce or eliminate the risk.

-I will be publishing a checklist which will be available for free so you can use this to identify potential high-risk lots.
+I will be publishing a free checklist that will be available so you can use this to identify potential high-risk lots.

 Can homeowners be subject to property fraud?